-In assessing whether new cameras are to be deployed, a Privacy Impact Assessment will be undertaken.
-LEA will consult with persons and organisations with a reasonable interest in the proposal unless that would be contrary to the purpose of the development, namely to detect, deter and disrupt criminality.
+In assessing whether new cameras are to be deployed, a Data Protection Impact Assessment (DPIA) will be undertaken.
+LEAs will consult with persons and organisations with a reasonable interest in the proposal unless that would be contrary to the purpose of the development, namely to detect, deter and disrupt criminality.

 The Chief Constable is the data controller for the ANPR system operated within their force area.
 Requests for information or complaints should be made to that force.

 Procedure for the Development and Review of ANPR Infrastructure

 Template for ANPR Infrastructure Development Privacy Impact Assessment

 The police use of Automatic Number Plate Recognition

 ANPR: The Olympic Data Feed